rijuvenator/DisplacedDimuons/Analysis/README.md

     * _Sequential_ applies each cut sequentially, in order (i.e. N&minus;1, N&minus;2, etc.)
     * _N&minus;1_ applies all cuts except for a given cut
   * **studyMatching.py** produces event dumps for studying multiple matches, i.e. when gen muons match multiple reco muons.
+    * **studyMatchingMultipleGen.py** produces event dumps for studying multiple matches, i.e. when both gen muons match the same reco muon.
-    * **reformatMatching.py** converts the single-line output _studyMatching.py_ into a file with percentages instead of counts, without rerunning.
+    * **reformatMatching.py** converts the single-line output of either of these scripts into a file with percentages instead of counts, without rerunning.
   * **studypTRes.py** produces event dumps for studying the poor p<sub>T</sub> resolution for some signal points.
   * **studyTrackerBounds.py** produces event dumps for studying the effects of changing the tracker bounds; see also _signalVertexFitEff_.